 Threes are confident, self-assured, and charismatic.
 They always make good first impressions, understand others easily, and communicate ideas effectively.

 Threes are always busy because they set many goals without sparing time to relax and celebrate after achieving them.
 They move on to the next goal immediately after finishing the previous one.
+This may make dating an Enneagram 3 challenging, but a compatible partner will understand the Achiever’s ambition.

 Threes believe failure is a fast road to worthlessness and insignificance, so they do everything to prevent it.
 They are hard on themselves when it happens but do not dwell on the failure.
 They are eager to move on and chase success.